itom-project/itom-project.github.io/plugindoc/_sources/plugins/grabber/OceanOpticsSpec.rst.txt

     current width of ROI
 **sizey**: {int}, read-only
     current height

 Timestamp
 =========

 Every acquired image will have a tag 'timestamp' defined.
 It contains the timestamp of the acquisition in seconds based on QDateTime::currentMSecsSinceEpoch().
 If data is averaged, the timestamp of the latest acquisition is used.

 Changelog
 =========

 * itom setup 4.1.0: This plugin has been compiled using the libUSB Plugin
+* itom setup 4.2.0: This plugin has been compiled using the libUSB Plugin
+* itom setup 4.3.0: This plugin has been compiled using the libUSB Plugin
 * ONLY fully implemented for STS series, other spectrometers using OBP won't fully work.